Fixed and dynamic lists

 Actions that take lists as inputs will have a input field called Source list, which will only take in list pills.
 List data pills are indicated with a stack of lines as an icon.
 When these list input fields are selected, the data tree will offer only list pills.

-Rows list object is mapped into the Salesforce Contacts input source list
+Lines object is mapped into the Salesforce Contacts input source list

 When actions offer a list as input, the input modes allowed are

 Fixed list and

 Dynamic list.
 Select the input mode by clicking on the ellipses icon as shown below.